preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 When creating a new controlled document an author selects a Document Type.
 Document Types can be grouped.
 In that case the author first selects group and then Document Type within that group.

-The settings displays all existing Document Types, and Groups, if they are grouped, for example:
+The settings displays all existing Document Types, and Groups, for example:

 .. image:: document-types-start-new2.png